nhab/Wpf-Mvvm-Sample/README.md

 ## What is MVVM?
 It is a style of WPF programming in which there are 3 main parts to the project:

-    1- The **View** is the User interface.it is a .xaml file
+    1- The "View" is the User interface.it is a .xaml file

-    2- The **Model** is the Data to be shown in the view or to be retrieved from the view.
+    2- The "Model" is the Data to be shown in the view or to be retrieved from the view.

-    3- The **ViewModel** which brings data from View to Model back and forth using binding.
+    3- The "ViewModel" which brings data from View to Model back and forth using binding.

     The ViewModel contains the state of the view and the operations on it.